Academic Hiring Guidelines

 - Research Associate position under the following condition:

-In furtherance of the professional career development of postdoctoral associates and in support of the campus’ research mission, search waivers may be requested for a Postdoctoral Research Associate to change their title to Research Associate
+In furtherance of the professional career development of postdoctoral associates and in support of the campus’ research mission, appointment changes may be requested for a Postdoctoral Research Associate to change their title to Research Associate

-B. Appointments Eligible for a Search Waiver based on urgent departmental/unit needs that cannot be addressed through the normal search process (i.e., increased class enrollment at the beginning of a semester requiring an immediate teaching appointment).
+B. Appointments Eligible for a Search Waiver or Appointment Change based on urgent departmental/unit needs that cannot be addressed through the normal search process (i.e., increased class enrollment at the beginning of a semester requiring an immediate teaching appointment).

 Note: These positions should generally be filled through an open and competitive process.
-When, however, urgent and unforeseen circumstances arise requiring the immediate filling of a vacancy to further the campus’ mission and objectives, a waiver may be requested.
-The waiver should generally be for a limited time (i.e., one semester) to address the immediate need.
+When, however, urgent and unforeseen circumstances arise requiring the immediate filling of a vacancy to further the campus’ mission and objectives, a search waiver or appointment change may be requested.
+The request should generally be for a limited time (i.e., one semester) to address the immediate need.

-C. Appointments Eligible for a Search Waiver based on the unique talents, skills, and experience required for the position
+C. Appointments Eligible for a Search Waiver or Appointment Change based on the unique talents, skills, and experience required for the position

-- Senior Faculty Administrative Positions with the following titles:
+- Senior Faculty Administrative Positions that report to the following titles:

 Note: For senior faculty administrative positions, good faith efforts should include notifying all tenured faculty of the position opening and encouraging those interested to contact the appropriate individual.
-See Chapter 3.6 for additional guidelines on these positions.
+See the OAE Search Manual for additional guidelines on these positions.

 Reassignment of a qualified staff member (provided he or she was initially hired through approved search procedures) to another position at the same level and comparable rate of pay within the University may be done without announcing the position.